-The second Werewolf played Michael Socha he was a very different character to George.
-George was definitely funnier, but Tom was more of an action hero.
-Socha with his performance really brought a physical edge to the show which suited the direction the series was going in at that point.
+The second Werewolf played Michael Socha.
+Tom was more of an action hero.
+Socha really brought a physical edge to the show, which suited the direction the series was going in at that point.

-Thus as a result of this the two tend to clash more.
-There are like about 6 huge fights between the two of them in the series.
-In their first episode together they end up pointing a shotgun and a stake at each other.
+As a result there are about 6 huge fights between the two in the series.
+In their first episode together, they end up pointing a shotgun and a stake at each other.

-Yet despite this the two do still manage to become good friends and there are a number of rather touching moments between them where we see the depth of their friendship such as at the end of series 4 where Tom says that Hal is his best friend.
+Yet despite this the two do still manage to become good friends and there are a number of rather touching moments between them where we see the depth of their friendship, such as at the end of series 4 where Tom refuses to give up on Hal, because is his best friend.

 Alex was more of a Tomboy in contrast to Annie who was more of a stereotypical damsel in distress when we first saw her.
 Alex’s more laddette persona made her a brilliant foil for the sensitive, prissy and uptight Hal.

 I think its a shame that the second trinity wasn’t given as much time to develop as the first.
-Even though series 5 does reuse a lot of the same ideas as the earlier series it does still manage to reinvent the show superbly with 3 brilliant new characters and its a shame that we didn’t get to see more of their relationship with one another.
+Even though series 5 does reuse a lot of the same ideas as the earlier series, it does still manage to reinvent the show superbly, with a great new dynamic and its a shame that we didn’t get to see more of their relationship with one another.

-George’s girlfriend and from series 2 onwards also a Werewolf Nina is played by Sinead Keenan.
+Nina was played by Sinead Keenan.
 She is definitely my least favorite of the main characters in the series.
-Its not that I dislike her I just felt that she detracted from the main three at times and didn’t really have as well developed a persona as the other 6 main characters.
+Its not that I dislike her, I just felt that she detracted from the main three at times and didn’t really have as well developed a persona as the other 6 main characters.

 Having said that though I did enjoy her relationship with George.
 If nothing else Keenan and Tovey had marvellous chemistry with one another.

-I will say as well that it was a shame that Nina’s death happened off screen.
-Whilst I wasn’t the biggest fan of the character she deserved better than that.
+It was also a shame that Nina’s death happened off screen.
+Whilst I wasn’t the biggest fan of the character, she deserved better than that.

-The main villain of the first series Herrick played by Jason Watkins is probably the shows most famous villain.
+The main villain of the first series.
+Herrick played by Jason Watkins, is probably the shows most famous villain.
 He is a Vampire leader who plans a massive Vampire takeover of the world.
-He not only enjoys killing innocent people, but torturing and demeaning other supernatural creatures, Werewolves in particular though in series 3 he mentions his desire to exterminate all Werewolves and Ghosts too in his new world order.
+He not only enjoys killing innocent people, but torturing and demeaning other supernatural creatures, though he seems to hate Werewolves in particular.
+Still in series 3 he mentions his desire to exterminate all Werewolves and Ghosts too in his new world order.

 I liked Herrick in series 1, but I felt he wasn’t given quite as much to do ironically in almost the full series he appeared in as himself.
 Though he did get to almost kill Mitchell I still found him more impressive in series 3.

 Kemp played by Donald Sumpter is main antagonist of the second series.
-He was in many the ways the opposite of Herrick yet actually quite a similar character.
+He was in many the ways the opposite of Herrick, yet actually quite a similar character.
 Herrick believed in the supremacy of the Vampire race and sought to exterminate and subjugate other races like humanity and Werewolves.
-Kemp meanwhile believes that human beings have more right to exist than supernatural creatures and so he seeks to exterminate all of them regardless of whether or not they are benevolent.
-Thus his mentality is the same as Herrick’s even if they are on opposing sides.
+Kemp meanwhile believes that human beings have more right to exist than supernatural creatures, and so he seeks to exterminate all of them regardless of whether or not they are benevolent.
 Its a shame we never got to see him face off against Herrick they would have been a good match for each other.

 Definitely his most effective moment as a villain is when he banishes Annie’s spirit to the other side.
-Of course this ultimately proves to be his undoing.
+This also in a nice irony later proves to be his undoing.

 My least favorite villain in the series.
 Jaggat I think was intended to be a more sympathetic villain.
-Unlike Herrick or Kemp she is constantly unsure if what she is doing is right and later feels extreme remorse for the crimes she commits.
-However I just never really bought her as a love interest for Mitchell I think that was the problem.
+Unlike Herrick or Kemp, she is constantly unsure if what she is doing is right and later feels extreme remorse for the crimes she commits.
+However I just never really bought her as a love interest for Mitchell.
 Their love story just happened too fast and its quite funny the way Mitchell doesn’t even mention her after she is killed by Kemp.

-Whilst not a bad villain she just lacked the impact that the other rogues had.
+Whilst not a bad villain, she ultimately lacked the impact that the other rogues had.

-Cutler will do anything to be remembered as seen at the end when he is literally crawling along the floor in agony in an attempt to wipe out his own species by killing Eve just to be remembered.
+Cutler will do anything to have an impact on history, as seen in his final appearance, when he is literally crawling along the floor in agony in an attempt to wipe out his own species by killing Eve.
 Ultimately however he is destined to be forgotten.
 Even as a Vampire he is just a complete nobody.

 The main villain of series 4.
 Mr Snow is the leader of the Old Ones and thus the entire Vampire race.
 He is played by Mark Gatiss in what I feel is the performance of Gatiss’s long and varied career.

 Dominic Rook played by Steven Robertson is the first villain to become a main cast member.
-He works for the mysterious Men in Grey an organisation designed to contain supernatural threats.
-Rook is not like Kemp in that he is not a fanatic.
+He works for the mysterious Men in Grey, an organisation designed to contain supernatural threats.
+Rook is not like Kemp, in that he is not a fanatic.
 He is even willing to make deals with Vampires and Werewolves and other supernaturals.
 He is not entirely evil and is more portrayed as misguided.
-He believes his organisation is working for the greater good and that any sacrifice is necessariy to keep it going.
-He is shown to feel guilt for his actions and in the end he ultimately sacrifices himself to stop the devil, though this is later revealed to merely be part of the Devil’s fantasy.
+He believes his organisation is working for the greater good and that any sacrifice is necessary to keep it going.
+He is also shown to feel guilt for his actions and in the end he ultimately sacrifices himself to stop the devil, (though this is later revealed to merely be part of the Devil’s fantasy.)

 Captain Hatch/The Devil

 The main antagonist for season 5.
 Hatch played by Phil Davis was a brilliant villain for the show to finish on.
-You can’t get a much bigger baddie than the Devil can you?
 Davis is superb in the role.
 He is nasty, loathsome, yet charming and strangely likable all at the same time.

 The thing I like the most about the Devil is how easily he beats the main heroes.
 He literally just points his finger at them and that’s that.
 Its over.
-Of course it appears that they best him a little too easily at first, but then we see at the end how they have just been trapped in another dream.
+It appears that they best him a little too easily at first, but then we see at the end how they have just been trapped in another dream.

 Ultimately our main characters had no chance against Hatch.
 He was the shows ultimate villain and finally managed to bring about the end of the world.

-On the one hand it felt like they were trying to drag them down to their level forcing them to have innocent blood on their hands and on the other it felt like a lot of them enjoyed caging these powerful creatures and treating them like they were inferiors.
+On the one hand it felt like they were trying to drag them down to their level, by forcing Werewolves to have innocent blood on their hands, and on the other it felt like a lot of them enjoyed caging these powerful creatures and treating them like they were inferiors.

-The show also gave us a wide range of interesting and very different Vampire characters too from Hal to Herrick.
+The show also gave us a wide range of interesting and very different Vampire characters too from the prissy uptight Hal, to the romantic and tortured Mitchell, to the Vampire supremacist Herrick.

 Werewolves I felt were the least developed of the three principal supernatural creatures in the series.
 We never really find out much about them and the Werewolf rules are fairly generic and bog standard.
 The most interesting aspect of the Werewolves in the Being Human universe was really their relationship with Vampires.
-Other than that however I felt that Werewolves were the least developed supernatural creatures in the series which is a shame.
+Other than that however I felt that Werewolves were the least developed supernatural creatures in the series.

 Demons only make a few appearances throughout the Being Human series.
 Not much is revealed about them, but whenever they do appear they prove to very effective antagonists.
-The Men with Sticks and Ropes are Demons from the other side whose ob is to track down spirits who refuse the door to the other world.
-Once a Ghost completes its unfinished business a Door will appear that leads to the afterlife.
-If it refuses the Men with the Sticks and Ropes will have to try and force them through another one.
+The Men with Sticks and Ropes are Demons from the other side whose job is to track down spirits, that refuse the door to the other world.

 The Men with the Sticks and Ropes however are not benevolent creatures.
-They manage to drive one man named Saul insane and force him to kill himself later so that they can use him to drag Annie’s spirit to the other side.
-It appears that they wished to take Annie to hell as the corridor they try and drag her to is red and they mention not rewarding her and showing no mercy to her.
+They manage to drive one man named Saul insane and force him to kill himself, so that they can use his spirit to help drag Annie to the other side.
+It appears that they wished to take Annie to hell, as the corridor they try and drag her to is red, and they mention not rewarding her and showing no mercy to her.
 Later when the men with Sticks and Ropes appear in our dimension they mention taking Alex to hell.

 It is possible that when a ghost turns down its door then it becomes vulnerable to being taken to hell by the men with the sticks and the ropes.
-Prior to this a Ghost will go to whichever afterlife it deserves but when it turns down its door then its fair game for Demons to capture it.
-I quite like this idea though Alex hadn’t turned down her door yet on that occasion they were working for the Devil so the normal rules didn’t apply.
+Prior to this, a Ghost will go to whichever afterlife it deserves, but when it turns down its door then its fair game for Demons to capture it.

 Zombies appear in only one episode Type 4.
 Still Being Human I think gave us quite a nice take on Zombies.
 In the Being Human universe Zombies are not the usual Walking Dead flesh eating brainless monsters.
 They retain exactly the same intelligence and personalities they had in life, but their bodies are rotting.